ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 - The cluster latency distribution has a long tail, so that querying more servers increases the query overall latency.

 !!! warning "Warning"
-    This setting will produce incorrect results when joins or subqueries are involved, and all tables don't meet certain conditions.
+    This setting will produce incorrect results when joins or subqueries are involved, and all tables don't meet certain requirements.
 See [Distributed Subqueries and max_parallel_replicas](../../sql-reference/operators/in.md#max_parallel_replica-subqueries) for more details.

 ## compile {#compile}